bolcom/unFTP/README.md

 - An HTTP server with health endpoints for use for example in Kubernetes for readiness and liveness probes.
 - Integration with [Prometheus](https://prometheus.io) for monitoring.
 - A proxy protocol mode for use behind proxies like HA Proxy and Nginx.
+- Structured logging and the ability to ship logs to a Redis instance.

 With unFTP, you can present RFC compliant FTP(S) to the outside world while freeing yourself to use modern APIs and techniques on the inside of your perimeter.